Team4Techsolution/assignments/terraform/readme.md

 + Proper usage of Jira for task management.
 + This assignment aims to help you gain hands-on experience with Terraform, Ansible, and AWS infrastructure management, along with project documentation and task management practices
 + Ansible configuration

+NOTE: You can be creative and add more resources using Terraform.

+Submission Due Date :  August 7 , 2024

+presentation: Wed August 7
+Presentation : Friday, August 9